CICM/HoaLibrary-PD/README.md

 ### Licence :

-The HOA Library in under the <a title="GNU" href="http://www.gnu.org/copyleft/gpl.html" target="_blank">GNU Public License</a>.
-If you'd like to avoid the restrictions of the GPL and use Hoa Library for a closed-source product, you contact the <a title="CICM" href="http://cicm.mshparisnord.org/" target="_blank">CICM</a>.
+The HOA Library in under the [GNU Public License](http://www.gnu.org/copyleft/gpl.html).
+If you'd like to avoid the restrictions of the GPL and use Hoa Library for a closed-source product please contact the [CICM](http://cicm.mshparisnord.org/).